stevencohn/ResxTranslator/README.md

    pause for 10 seconds, 20, 30, 40, 50, and finally every 60 seconds for an hour before
    giving up.

+You can also translate only new strings added to your source resx file that are not yet present in the target resx file(s) by ticking the _Translate only new strings_ checkbox.

 #### Language Selections

 ![Translate Resx](Images/LanguagesScreen.png)